purplesandbox/TomeRaider/README.md

 ----

-In order to run the programme you will need to have the following installed:
+In order to run the program you will need to have the following installed:

 - tabulate==0.9.0
 - requests==2.31.0